Contact us whenever you need it!

 An executor is a person you determine and blatantly name in your Will to take care of your affairs after you die.

-When the main party dies, any power of attorney document becomes virtually meaningless.
+When the main party dies, any POA becomes virtually meaningless.
 Nobody can make financial or healthcare decisions for someone who has passed away unless they have been chosen to carry out their Last Will and Testament or a trust.
 This is where an executor is useful.

 What Does an Executor Of an Estate Do?